IrfanUruchi/buildeng-qwen2.5-32b/README.md

 ## Repository Contents

-This repository is intended to contain the supporting code and documentation for the BuildEng 32B project, including dataset generation scripts, dataset formatting scripts, validation scripts, testing scripts, and merge/release preparation workflows.
+This repository is intended to contain the supporting code and documentation for the BuildEng 32B project.

 The goal is to keep this repository as a clean engineering record of the project instead of a dump of temporary experiment files.